Chevrolet Captiva Sport Insurance Rates

 Wyoming | $974 | -$118 | -10.8% |

-Using high physical damage deductibles could cut prices by as much as $320 each year, while buying higher liability limits will increase premiums.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $417 more each year.
+Using high physical damage deductibles can reduce prices by up to $320 each year, while buying higher liability limits will increase premiums.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $417 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |